naomuhibu/Multi-Cloud-project/README.md

-Certainly\!
-Here is the `README.md` file for your Terraform project.
+##This is my project which I am currently studying terraform from previous group project.

 -----